dotnet/docs-aspire/docs/whats-new/preview-5.md

 },
 ```

-We have worked with the Azure Developer CLI team to make sure `azd` supports these new endpoint features when deploying workloads to Azure Container Apps.
+We've worked with the Azure Developer CLI team to make sure `azd` supports these new endpoint features when deploying workloads to Azure Container Apps.

 ### Docker build arguments